I am an artist and academic researcher. I currently work as an actor and composer.

 I am using this site to lightly document elements of my practice and research.
-Here, I write (very briefly) about music, film, literature, concerts, talks and lectures in addition to elements of my own artistic practice.
+Here, I write about music, film, literature, concerts, talks and lectures in addition to elements of my own artistic practice.

 Alannah’s PhD (Recognising Absurdity: Comparing an Avant-Garde Style with being avant–garde) explores the absurdity of attempting to be creative if/when one’s creative decisions are guided by external factors such as performer ability and ideology (pre-existing knowledge).
 Her research touches on the condition of prevailing society and how this affects the production of contemporary art, in particular music.
-Her latest book, (Per)Forming Art: Performance as Research in Contemporary Artworks was published by Cambridge Scholars publishing last year.